- Email: [email protected]

-Mr Marriott recently represented Merck Sharp & Dohme as plaintiff in three separate patent infringement actions seeking to enjoin the marketing and sale of generic versions of Merck’s antifungal agent, Noxafil®.
+Mr Marriott recently represented Merck Sharp & Dohme as plaintiff in three separate patent infringement actions seeking to enjoin the marketing and sale of generic versions of Merck’s antifungal agent, Noxafil®, and Juno Therapeutics in a lawsuit filed by City of Hope alleging that Juno violated an exclusive licence agreement to certain City of Hope patents.
 He also represented Mylan in a patent infringement suit over Teva Pharmaceuticals’ development of a generic form of Mylan’s respiratory drug Perforomist®.
 Following a seven-day bench trial, the court upheld the validity of Mylan’s patents and enjoined Teva from marketing a generic version of the drug until Mylan’s patents expire.
 The decision was affirmed on appeal.

 Mr Marriott is a fellow of the American College of Trial Lawyers, an adjunct professor at New York University School of Law and a lecturer in law at Columbia University School of Law.
 He has been recognised as a leading lawyer by numerous professional organisations, including Benchmark Litigation, Legal 500 and Lawdragon.